Pride of ownership—and a sense of belonging—help Neighborly®, formerly Dwyer Group, brands make their mark in business.

 An integral part of marketing—one that many folks overlook—is networking, McClain says.
 “Newer franchisees join groups Chambers of Commerce and other local groups, where other members support business-to-business opportunities.”

 They’re connecting pieces in their community with a presence, and they’re giving back, she says.
-Over the years, Dwyer Group franchisees have taken part in neighborhood chili cookoffs, parades and festivals.
+Over the years, Neighborly franchisees have taken part in neighborhood chili cookoffs, parades and festivals.
 It can be as easy as bringing bagels to a meeting, McClain says.

 “Networking doesn’t stop with the homeowner,” McClain says.
 It’s everyone they interact with, she says.